 How it Works

-True HEPA is the most effective particulate filtering material on the market.
-Unlike electrostatic precipitators or air filters that use negative ions, a HEPA filter can actually intercept and trap unbelievably small particulates which allow the air to remain clean without the creation of harmful byproducts.
-A HEPA air purifier will clean the dust, pollen and dander you can see, but more importantly, it can help eradicate the bacteria and pollutants you cannot.
+True Certified HEPA Material is the most effective particulate filtering material on the market.
+Unlike electrostatic precipitators or air filters that use negative ions, a Certified HEPA Material filter can actually intercept and trap unbelievably small particulates which allow the air to remain clean without the creation of harmful byproducts.
+A Certified HEPA Material air purifier will clean the dust, pollen and dander you can see, but more importantly, it can help eradicate the bacteria and pollutants you cannot.

 Breathe Easy